Techno-Hwizrdry/satoshi/README.md

 A simple command line satoshi to fiat currency conversion tool.

-Satoshi.py is a simple command line conversion tool for satoshis to fiat currency (USD, EUR, CNY, etc.).
+Satoshi.py is a simple command line conversion tool for satoshi to fiat currency (USD, EUR, CNY, etc.).

 This script uses the CryptoCompare API to get the rates of various cryptocurrencies.  https://www.cryptocompare.com/api/